blasferna/indigo/_posts/2022-04-11-django-calculation.markdown

 ---

-Make simple calculations in your Django forms using django-calculation. [django-calculation](https://github.com/blasferna/django-calculation).
+Make simple calculations in your Django forms using [django-calculation](https://github.com/blasferna/django-calculation).

 ## How does it work?